mhubii/inpainting/README.md

-# Inpainting for CT Scans
+# Inpainting for CT and PET Scans

 ## Introduction